Reading the canadian federal version.Choose your province →

 • You work for a federally regulated employer.

-• File a complaint with the Canadian Human Rights Commission (CHRC) within 12 months.
-You can file online or call 1-888-214-1090.
+• File with the Canadian Human Rights Commission (CHRC) within 12 months.
+Online filing or 1-888-214-1090.

 What should you NOT do?